micro/micro/README.md

 The micro api is a http gateway which dynamically routes to backend services

+Let's run it so we can query the example service.

 ```
 MICRO_API_HANDLER=rpc \
 MICRO_API_NAMESPACE=go.micro.srv \
 micro api
 ```

-We've set the api handler and namespace here to route to a backend rpc service
+Some info:

+- `MICRO_API_HANDLER` sets the http handler
+- `MICRO_API_NAMESPACE` sets the service namespace

 ### Call API